You have no items in your shopping cart.

 Since some of you have compared the action to medical grade machines such as Ulthera.
 At 4 to 7 MHz, Ultherapy is close to the frequency used in Liposonix (a fat reduction therapy that some of you have also mentioned), but it is microfocused at depths of 3 mm and 4.5 mm.
 The smaller focal point causes “coagulative necrosis” with peak temperatures between 60° and 70° C. Temperatures have to get above 56°C for "thermal toxicity" to occur".

 Because Ulthera and Liposonix are associated with fat reduction, some of you are concerned that ultrasound on the face will “melt fat cells.”
 First, the facial devices are not microfusing the energy and they don’t get to temperatures anywhere like 56°C. Also, it is is important to understand that “fat melting” isn’t actually what happens with ultrasound.
-As mentioned above, the energy is not thermal at all; rather it vibrates and ruptures the cell membranes of the fat cells then the fat is aspirated from the body - in effect the ultrasound is making liposuction easier. (source
+As mentioned above, the energy is not thermal at all; rather it (by which I mean the machines used in a doctor's office) vibrate and rupture the cell membranes of the fat cells then the fat is aspirated from the body - in effect the ultrasound is making liposuction easier. (source)

 In any case, there are theories that the non-thermal actions of ultrasound are also important and beneficial.
 Rapid oscillation of tissue and fluid as a result of ultrasound energy promotes movement of fluid waves against cells.
 This may result in alterations of the cellular membrane permeability and ion concentrations between the inner and outer cell wall, which may stimulate an intracellular cascade resulting in increased fibroblastic activity and collagen formation.